-- 52. Balances of some parties(including of Trade receivables and Trade payables) and loans and advances are subject to reconciliation/confirmations from the respective parties.
-The management does not expect any material differences affecting the financial statement for the year. - 53.
-Previous year figures have been reclassified/regrouped wherever necessary to confirm with financial statements prepared under Ind AS. - 54.
-The COVID -19 pandemic is rapidly spreading throughout the world .
-Jai Balaji Industries Limited plants and offices are under nationwide lockdown since March 24,2020 .As a result of lockdown the volumes for the month of March 2020 has been impacted.
-The Company is monitoring the situation closely and well resume operations in a phased manner taking into account directives from the Government. - 55.
-The financial statements are approved by the audit committee at its meeting held on 31 st July, 2020 and by the Board of Directors on the same date.
+- 51. Balances of some parties (including of Trade receivables and Trade payables) and loans and advances are subject to reconciliation/confirmations from the respective parties.
+The management does not expect any material differences affecting the financial statement for the year. - 52.
+Previous year figures have been reclassified/regrouped wherever necessary to confirm with financial statements prepared under Ind AS. - 53.
+The Company has assessed the possible impact of COVID -19 on its financial statements based on internal and external information available up to the date of approval of these financial results.
+The Comapny continues to monitor the future economic conditions. - 54.
+The financial statements are approved by the audit committee at its meeting held on 30th June, 2021 and by the Board of Directors on the same date.